The Man Without Love

 The Man Without Love (Der Mann, der nicht liebt) is a 1929 French-German silent drama film directed by Guido Brignone and starring Gustav Diessl, Ágnes Eszterházy, and Harry Hardt.
 It is based on the play Kean by Alexandre Dumas.

-The film's sets were designed by Heinrich Richter.
+It was shot at the Johannisthal Studios in Berlin and on location in the Swiss resort town of St. Moritz.
+The film's sets were designed by the art director Heinrich Richter.